Biscoff Cake

 5 from 97 votes

 This Biscoff cake features three layers of rich chocolate cake with creamy Biscoff frosting in between.
+It is easy to make and uses pantry staple ingredients.
 Watch the video below to see how I make this in my kitchen.

 Servings: 12 servings